mtsanaissi/CastingManager/README.md

 // Start projection from the main view await ProjectionManager.StartProjectingAsync(mainViewId, mainViewId);
 ```

+### Screen Capture Casting Source
+- A dedicated `GraphicsCaptureService` + `ScreenCastingSourceProvider` pipeline now turns the active display into a reusable `CastingSource`.
+- The capture picker is shown once; subsequent retries reuse the same `MediaPlayer` so the retry loop can fire repeatedly without asking the user for more input.
+- When you press **Disconnect**, the capture session is disposed, ensuring the OS releases any GPU/encoder resources before future sessions.

 ### Connection Monitoring Strategy
 - **Timer-based monitoring** every 10 seconds for connection health